stevepereira/visible.is/hugo/content/docs/quickstart/tour.md

 Once the preview has loaded, you'll see that the Twitter feed on the homepage has updated.

-{{% tip %}}
-Previewing data files and menus will always redirect you to the homepage of your site, because they aren't associated with a specific page!
-{{% /tip %}}
+{{% tip %}} Previewing data files and menus will always redirect you to the homepage of your site, because they aren't associated with a specific page. {{% /tip %}}

 ***